rikosintie/Ubuntu4NetworkEngineers/docs/terminal.md

 But I like zsh so that's the one I will cover.
 It is the standard on recent versions of macOS which is a plus for me since I use Linux and macOS depending on what I am doing.

-The reason I switched to zsh is that there is an add on called “Oh My ZSH” which is an unbelievably active community that creates themes and plugins for zsh.
+There is a great add-on to zsh called “Oh My ZSH” which is an unbelievably active community that creates themes and plugins for zsh.
+We will install it after we install zsh.

 Some zsh Features